Uberspace/lab/source/guide_bookstack.rst

 .. note:: Check the update feed_ regularly to stay informed about the newest version.
 Detailed information on releases is posted on the `BookStack blog`_.

-To update BookStack you can run the following command in the root directory of the application.
+To update BookStack, you can run the following command in the root directory of the application.
 This will update your installation via Git, install new dependencies via Composer and migrate your database.
 It's possible that you need to confirm the steps while updating.

 .. code-block:: console
+ :emphasize-lines: 1-2

  [isabell@stardust ~]$ cd /var/www/virtual/$USER/BookStack
  [isabell@stardust BookStack]$ git pull origin release